mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

   ggplot(aes(x = variable, y = rsme, fill = method)) +
     geom_col(position = "dodge")
 ```
-The RSME metric assumes heterostedacity.
-Most of the data I work with is clearly not normally distributed
+The RSME metric assumes heteroskedasticity, but most of the data I work with are clearly not normally distributed.
+So most liklely I'll be using the next option: violin plots.

 ### Violin plots

-To counter the we can use violinplots (which I like to call [Barbapapa](https://www.youtube.com/watch?v=4YTxfs-Tuaw) plots)
+Inspect the distribution of errors we can use violinplots, which I like to call [Barbapapa](https://www.youtube.com/watch?v=4YTxfs-Tuaw) plots, to eliminate the need for heteroskedasticity.
 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/impute-missings/evaluate-imputations-numerical-violin.png" target="_blank">
 <img src="/_pages/tutorials/impute-missings/evaluate-imputations-numerical-violin.png" alt="" width="459" height="466" align="center"/>
 <br>
 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}
+In this violin plot I added the individual data points with the _geom_jitter_ function to demonstrate how violin plots work: more data-points around a value will result in an increased width in the violin plot.
+Probably you'll have more data points in your set, which makes the _geom_jitter_ clog the plot, so you'll probably want to remove it.
 ```r
 tbl_imp_numeric %>%
   mutate(perc_error = (value_imp - value_orig)/value_orig) %>%